6 Best Ski Resorts in Alberta, 2024/25

 The skiable terrain at Lake Louise is spread out over 1,700 hectares, and you'll have your choice of 160 named runs.
 All this great terrain is serviced by 11 lifts consisting of a gondola, seven chairs, and three surface lifts.

-Kudos to Lake Louise Ski Resort for the addition of the brand-new Juniper Quad Chair.
-Leaving from the base area, this chair is targeted at families and beginners moving from the bunny hill to longer and slightly steeper runs.
-The Juniper Quad chair has made significant improvements to skier flow at the base and reduced congestion.
+Coming with kids or new skiers?
+Jump on the Juniper Quad Chair.
+Leaving from the base area, this chair targets families and beginners moving from the bunny hill to longer and slightly steeper runs.

 Lake Louise has a good selection of on-mountain services, and the timber-framed Base Lodge is a spectacular spot to grab a bite to eat and watch the beginner skiers on the bunny hill.